Skip to content

 seed: string # Deterministic seed

-fields: object # Field-specific anonymization
+fields: object # Exact table.column -> provider

 Fields